paulohubert/bayeseg/README.md

 Hubert, P., Padovese, L., Stern, J.M.
 Fast Implementation of a Bayesian unsupervised segmentation algorithm, arXiv:1803.01801

+As of May 2019, a new version of the algorithm was uploaded to the repository, including a segmentation with uninformative priors.
+This is controlled by the parameter 'method' of 'segments' method, with default value given by 'jeffreys' (uninformative priors).

 The module is composed of two classes:

 OceanPod - an interface class to allow easy reading and processing of files from the OceanPod hydrophone